-Analysis | ‘YouTube magic dust:’ How America’s second-largest social platform ducks controversies
+Analysis | ‘YouTube magic dust’: How America’s second-largest social platform ducks controversies

-It’s not the first time YouTube lagged its rivals.
-Earlier this year, it was the last to suspend former president Donald Trump following the Jan.
-6 Capitol riots, and it has said the least about potential reinstatement.
+It’s not the first time YouTube lagged behind its rivals.
+Earlier this year, it was the last to suspend President Donald Trump following the Jan.
+6 Capitol riot, and it has said the least about potential reinstatement.
 Three years ago, its parent company Google declined to send an executive to a Senate grilling on foreign election interference, leaving Facebook and Twitter’s leaders to face the music.
-And in 2017, it was the last of the major social media outlets to disclose evidence of Russian meddling on its platform.
+And in 2017, it was the last of the major social media outlets to disclose evidence of Russian interference on its platform.

 “Overall, it seems like Google’s strategy has been to keep their heads down and let Twitter and Facebook take the heat, and so far the media and political classes have rewarded that strategy,” said Alex Stamos, director of the Stanford Internet Observatory and Facebook’s former chief security officer.

 In an era when tech giants control the largest global information networks, their decisions about who can speak and what they can say have massive geopolitical implications.
-It’s a responsibility that each of the major U.S.-based, public social media platforms has come to understand and take seriously, to varying degrees.
+It’s a responsibility that each of the major U.S.-based public social media platforms has come to understand and take seriously, to varying degrees.
 But for a constellation of reasons, YouTube’s content policies have tended to attract less media attention and scrutiny than those of Facebook or Twitter, experts say — even though nearly a quarter of U.S. adults say they get news from YouTube, according to the Pew Research Center.
 (Facebook serves as a news source for 36 percent of Americans, the highest share of any social platform, while Twitter is third at 15 percent.)

-With more than 2 billion users worldwide, YouTube is the Internet’s dominant hub for user-created videos of all kinds — including political rants, coronavirus vaccine conspiracies, and in rare cases livestreams of terror threats or mass shootings.
-Researchers have identified the network as playing a major role in misinformation campaigns including the effort to discredit the results of the 2020 U.S. presidential election, and its recommendation algorithms have been implicated in leading some users down a path of radicalization.
+With more than 2 billion users worldwide, YouTube is the Internet’s dominant hub for user-created videos of all kinds — including those sharing political rants, coronavirus vaccine conspiracy theories and, in rare cases, live streams of terrorist threats or mass shootings.
+Researchers have identified the network as playing a major role in misinformation campaigns, including the effort to discredit the results of the 2020 U.S. presidential election, and its recommendation algorithms have been implicated in leading some users down a path of radicalization.
 Yet it has repeatedly ducked the brunt of backlashes that Facebook and Twitter have absorbed head-on.

-To what extent that’s the result of a cunning public relations strategy, a blinkered press corps, or genuine differences in the companies’ products and policies depends on whom you ask.
-But all seem to be at work to one degree or another.
+To what extent that’s the result of a cunning public-relations strategy, a blinkered press corps or genuine differences in the companies’ products and policies depends on whom you ask.
+But all seem to be at work to some degree.

-“I call it ‘YouTube magic dust,’” said Evelyn Douek, a lecturer at Harvard Law School who researches the regulation of online speech.
+“I call it ‘YouTube magic dust,’ ” said Evelyn Douek, a lecturer at Harvard Law School who researches the regulation of online speech.
 “It’s just the only explanation for how they keep managing to stay off in the shadows while the other platforms take the heat.”

-A former employee who worked on content policy issues at YouTube, who spoke on the condition of anonymity due to a nondisparagement agreement, offered a more quotidian theory.
+A former employee who worked on content policy issues at YouTube, who spoke on the condition of anonymity because of a nondisparagement agreement, offered a more quotidian theory.

 “I think that part of it is a deliberate strategy,” the former employee said.
 “And another part of it is just the fact that statements and blog posts and big decisions can take forever to get through Google.
 Other companies are more nimble.”

 YouTube, for its part, suggested that the pattern was less clear-cut than it might seem.
-It didn’t deny that there have been times when YouTube was less communicative, less transparent, or slower than some rivals to respond to content controversies.
-But it offered defenses for each example critics raised, and pointed to other instances in which YouTube was quicker, more consistent, or more decisive than Facebook and Twitter.
+It didn’t deny that there have been times when YouTube was less communicative, less transparent or slower than some rivals to respond to content controversies.
+But it offered defenses for each example critics raised, and pointed to other instances in which YouTube was quicker, more consistent or more decisive than Facebook and Twitter.

 “Through the years, we’ve established and announced many policies to remove content violating our Community Guidelines,” YouTube spokesperson Farshad Shadloo said in a statement.
 “At times, this work has allowed us to be the first to quickly enforce our policies, including removing covid-19 anti-vaccination content or presidential election misinformation.”
-Shadloo also said the platform has been working to engage more with the public, citing as evidence a 2020 interview that YouTube CEO Susan Wojcicki granted to the New York Times and a series of 2019 corporate blog posts on “the four R’s of Responsibility.”
+Shadloo also said the platform has been working to engage more with the public, citing as evidence a 2020 interview that YouTube chief executive Susan Wojcicki granted to the New York Times and a series of 2019 corporate blog posts on “The Four R’s of Responsibility.”

-YouTube published a blog post on Wednesday, following requests for comment by The Post, outlining its philosophy on misinformation.
+YouTube published a blog post on Wednesday, following requests for comment by The Washington Post, outlining its philosophy on misinformation.
 In it, chief product officer Neal Mohan argued that what YouTube’s algorithms amplify is more important than what its moderators leave up or take down.

 “The most important thing we can do is increase the good and decrease the bad,” Mohan wrote.
 “That’s why at YouTube we’re ratcheting up information from trusted sources and reducing the spread of videos with harmful misinformation.”